papatangosierra/serifu/README.md

 #### Pre-formatted Text Blocks

-As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Following a Text Line's attribution label with three equals signs (`===`) on a line by themselves, begins a pre-formatted text block.
+As stated before, Text Lines are ended with a newline character. **There is one one exception to this rule:** Following a Text Line's Source with three equals signs (`===`) on a line by themselves begins a pre-formatted text block.
 This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the pre-formatted section:

         Sign:
     ===
     Menu:
     - Pizza: 50 Yen